Coronavirus: social distancing measures

 We're asking all residents to ‘do your bit’ by protecting yourselves and others by supporting social distancing.

-If you need to go out for food shopping, purchase items from the pharmacy or walk the dog, please impose a safe distance of two metres or six feet away from anybody you pass on the street.
+If you need to go out please keep a safe distance of two metres or six feet away from anybody you pass on the street.

 Restaurants, pubs, cafes, places of worship, play areas and many other communal areas have closed to help reduce the transmission between members of the public.
 This doesn’t mean it is safe to all get together at one person’s house and socialise as a group.
 You put yourself and others at risk.